 A product is something that comes out of a need gap in the market.
 The job of the product designer is to create a product that fills an identified need gap and addresses the consumers pain points.
 There are several facets of product design, but in the simplest terms, product designers are people who create and refine products to make sure they provide a great user experience.

-To be a product designer, one must understand concepts like product lifecycle, costing, pricing, design, and profitability.
+To become a product designer, one must understand concepts like product lifecycle, costing, pricing, design, and profitability.
 It is a creative design role that also has a business angle to it.
 To design a successful product, one must have a handle on the profitability and shelf life of the product.

 Types of Product Design